Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Why MCT oil and CBD is the clear winning combination

 With a high-fat content, small molecule size, long shelf life, and health benefits on top of it all, MCT oil and CBD make for a pretty powerful pair.
+So what does that mean for you practically?
+It means more of the CBD you take actually gets put to use by your body.

 Here at Mellow, we make most of our tinctures with MCT oil and CBD extract, others with a combination of MCT and hemp seed oil to give you the best of both worlds.